History Files

 c.900s BC

-The region of central eastern Italy is first settled, by an Italic people who become known as the Picentes.
-Strabo claims that they are part of a group known as the Sabellians (along with the later Marrucini, Marsi, Sabini, Samnites, and Vestini).
+The central eastern region of Italy is first settled, by an Italic people who become known as the Picentes.
+Strabo claims that they are part of a group which is known as the Sabellians (along with the later Marrucini, Marsi, Sabini, Samnites, and Vestini).
 They possibly eject mixed settlements of Siculi and Liburni to take the land, pushing the former inhabitants southwards.

 Map of the Etruscans